EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Results and Discussion

 \subsection{Answering RQ1: Pruning}

 In this section, we assess the performance gaps between the proposed \proposal against other reference models to answer RQ1.
 In each subsection, several and diverse experiments are carried out to present results that assure the quality of \proposal when it is compared to other models.
-This pruning section is composed of Section \ref{sec:proposal1Layer}, in which we compare \proposal against reference models with only one layer; of Section \ref{sec:proposal2Layers} we make the same experiments but with two layers and the optimization of one of them, and of Section \ref{sec:proposalboth}, that shows the optimization of two consecutive layers at the same time.
+This pruning section is composed of Section \ref{sec:proposal1Layer}, in which we compare \proposal against reference models with only one layer; of Section \ref{sec:proposal2Layers} we make the same experiments but with two layers and the \begin{idea2}evolution\end{idea2} of one of them, and of Section \ref{sec:proposalboth}, that shows the \begin{idea2}evolution\end{idea2} of two consecutive layers at the same time.

 In the following, we describe the different reference models:

 \begin{itemize} \item The first reference is composed of fully-connected layers of 512 units and the output layer.
 That is equivalent to the model with all neurons in active mode (all gens to 1).
 This model is the one with all active neurons, we call it \textit{Not Pruned}.